Type-safe bitwise operations - TL;DR

 and operator||

 comes in handy or is even required, e.g. when Boost.Flags is used together with other generic libraries.
-When for an enabled enumeration E
+If for an enumeration E

 // resp. for a class local enum